futoin/web/docs/cid/install.md

 $ cid sudoers | sudo tee /etc/sudoers/cid_$(id -un)
 ```

-*NOTE: only the approach can be safely repeated (e.g. after CID upgrade) as it overwrites dedicated file.*
+*NOTE: only the second approach can be safely repeated (e.g. after CID upgrade) as it overwrites dedicated file.*

 If you are concerned about security, but still want to allow verified
 system package installation then add `--skip-key-management` option like: